DataExperts/Dexih.Libraries/projects/table/README.md

 Thanks to the following projects:

+* [https://getbootstrap.com/docs/4.5/getting-started/introduction/](Bootstrap) - Obviously the Bootstrap team.
-* [jvandemo/generator-angular2-library](https://github.com/jvandemo/generator-angular2-library) - used as the baseline to package and distribute this library.
+* [jvandemo/generator-angular2-library](https://github.com/jvandemo/generator-angular2-library) - Used as the baseline to package and distribute this library.
-* [ngx-md](https://github.com/dimpu/ngx-md) - used for rendering markdown text.
+* [ngx-md](https://github.com/dimpu/ngx-md) - Used for rendering markdown text.

 ## License